Rights and Responsibilities

 - Hold the same academic standards for students with disabilities as held for students without disabilities.

-- Provide accommodations determined by the Educational Access Center.
+- Provide accommodations determined by the EAC.

 - Understand how a student with a disability receives/processes information and/or demonstrates mastery of a subject might vary due to reasonable accommodations.

 - Consult with the EAC staff if questions arise regarding accommodations.

 - Maintain the confidentiality of students’ accommodations and disability-related information.